 After gaining a BMus Hons and MA in performance practice from Cardiff University, Ruth won a Munster Trust scholarship to pursue postgraduate advanced solo studies at the Royal Academy of Music.
 In 2009 she was awarded a PhD in music psychology from the University of Sheffield.
 Positions held include Head of Performance Studies at Dartington College of Arts and Lecturer in Music for the Open University.
 Prior to her appointment at Kent, Ruth held a British Academy Postdoctoral Fellowship at the Faculty of Music, University of Oxford and a Junior Research Fellowship at Jesus College, Oxford.

 Ruth is a member of the editorial board for the Journal of Sonic Studies, Musicae Scientiae and the Global Listening Centre http://www.globallisteningcentre.org/member/ruth-herbert/.
-She is also a member of the Music Education Expo and Musical Theatre and Drama Education Advisory Committee, the NYJC/IoE Jazz and Gender Forum, and (latterly) the Musical Progressions Roundtable.
-She is strongly committed to helping students achieve their full academic potential and possesses a Postgraduate Diploma in Learning and Teaching in Higher Education (PGDipLATHE (Oxon)).
-She is also a Senior Fellow of the Higher Education Academy.back to top
+She is also a member of the Music Education Expo and Musical Theatre and Drama Education Advisory Committee, the NYJC/IoE Jazz and Gender Forum,is a trustee for the National Youth Jazz Collective and an external examiner for the Royal Academy of Music (BMus programmes).

 Also view these in the Kent Academic Repository